sammarks/expo/docs/pages/versions/unversioned/sdk/screen-orientation.md

 ### `ScreenOrientation.addOrientationChangeListener(listener)`

-Invokes the `listener` function when the screen orientation changes.
+Invokes the `listener` function when the screen orientation changes from `portrait` to `landscape` or from `landscape` to `portrait`.
+For example, it won't be invoked when screen orientation change from `portrait up` to `portrait down`, but it will be called when there was a change from `portrait up` to `landscape left`.

 #### Arguments